international payments

 Operational complexity

-Sending funds across borders can be complicated as it usually involves multiple parties like banks, intermediaries, and regulatory authorities.
-This can make the whole process time-consuming and prone to mistakes compared to local payments, resulting in delays and extra costs.
+Sending funds across borders can be complicated as it usually involves multiple parties like banking institutions, intermediaries or relevant international organizations, and regulatory authorities.
+This can make the whole process time-consuming and prone to mistakes compared to payments in local currencies, resulting in delays in receiving cross border payments and extra costs.

-It’s been calculated that when multiple intermediaries are involved in the process, transaction processing can extend by 2 or 3 days, and sometimes even more in less-developed markets.
+It’s been calculated that when multiple intermediaries are involved in the process, transaction processing can extend by 2 or 3 days, and sometimes even several days in less-developed markets.

 As mentioned above, international payments can involve different intermediaries, with each of them charging a transaction fee for their part.
 Apart from that, there are also currency conversion costs and taxes.

-Truth be told, the lack of direct relationships and integrated financial systems results in more intermediaries, driving up overall transaction costs.
+Truth be told, the lack of direct relationships and integrated financial systems results in more intermediaries and more complex correspondent banking relationships, driving up overall transaction costs.
 This can be especially challenging for small and medium-sized businesses.

 Regulatory requirements